World’s Largest Trout (Bigger than the IGFA Record)

 ** The current IGFA record for marble trout is for a 22.5kg (49.6lb) fish caught in Slovenia.
 Although a couple of larger fish have been reported from Montenegro, they are difficult to verify.

-There are also difficult-to-verify reports of a 66lb brown trout from Albania(*), now if true I suspect this fish might not be a typical brown trout (Salmo trutta) but the geographically isolated Salmo letnica (Ohrid trout) which is an ancient trout lineage surviving in Lake Ohrid.
-The largest confirmed Ohrid trout was 17kg (37lb).
+Beyond the Alpine region, reports of large brown trout emerge, although verification can prove challenging.
+Notably, there are intriguing but difficult-to-confirm accounts of a 66lb brown trout from Albania.
+It is speculated that this fish may not be a typical brown trout (Salmo trutta) but instead the geographically isolated Salmo letnica, also known as the Ohrid trout.
+The Ohrid trout is an ancient lineage surviving in Lake Ohrid, and the largest confirmed specimen reached 17kg (37lb).

-Another large brown trout with photographic evidence was a 56lb brown trout (photo above) that was recovered from lake Lokvarsko (Croatia) after it was drained for maintenance.
-During the construction of the Lokve Dam, small resident brown trout were trapped in the newly built reservoir.
-Conditions must have been ideal because those river trout grew extremely large.
-They also stocked thousands of small rainbow trout every year into the lake which likely proved easy prey for the monstrous browns.
+Adding to the roster of impressive catches, a photographic record showcases a 56lb brown trout recovered from Lake Lokvarsko in Croatia.
+This exceptional specimen was discovered when the lake was drained for maintenance.
+During the construction of the Lokve Dam, small resident brown trout became trapped in the newly formed reservoir.
+Flourishing in ideal conditions, these river trout grew to extraordinary sizes.
+The introduction of thousands of small rainbow trout into the lake likely provided abundant prey for these monstrous browns.

-I also read about a 60lb brown trout caught from Lake Hayes, NZ in 1883(*).
-This claim is very questionable, although brown trout are known to grow to enormous sizes when released into virgin habitats with abundant prey.
-New Zealand, is the current home of the IGFA world record brown trout a 44 lb 5 oz fish caught from the Tekapo canals.
+While historical claims, such as the 60lb brown trout caught from Lake Hayes, New Zealand in 1883, raise questions, it is well-known that brown trout can attain enormous sizes when released into virgin habitats with ample food sources.
+Presently, New Zealand is home to the IGFA world record brown trout, a remarkable 44lb 5oz specimen caught from the Tekapo canals.

 Check this article for information on the largest brown trout in America.

-What is the largest rainbow trout ever caught?
+The largest rainbow and steelhead trout ever caught.

 While the Taimen might be the most famous of the Asian trout, they are not the only one.
 There is also the humble Lenok, some people call them the most ancient trout.
 Although, they rarely reach even 10lb in weight so are certainly not in the running for the world’s largest trout title.